mysterydeveloper/MazeGame-GraphicsProgrammingProject/ReadMe.md

 interest on this humble project.

 You can send me comments, bugs, ideas or anything else by email.
-And if you have time, please visit my blog!
+And if you have time, please visit my FaceBook Page!

 * My email:      manus.duggan@yahoo.com
 * My homepage:   https://github.com/mysterydeveloper